Caption manager

 Remember that we have two transcription files containing all the English and French subtitles.
 Their timecodes are identical because they were created by DeepTranscript and left unchanged by DeepL Translator.

-Upload the English transcription, then the French transcription which will be renamed 001.txt and 002.txt respectively.
 Then upload the English and French glossaries (in the same order).
 These will be renamed replace_001.txt and replace_002.txt respectively.
-You can do the same with regular expression files that will be renamed preg_replace_001.txt, preg_replace_002.txt, etc. As you might guess, each of these glossaries will be applied to the transcription file with the same number.
+You can do the same with regular expression files that will be renamed preg_replace_001.txt, preg_replace_002.txt, and optionally with the non-breaking rule files which will be renamed no_break_001.txt and no_break_002.txt.
+As you might guess, each glossary, preg-replace and no-break file will be applied to the transcription file with the same number.
 Other language versions (and their respective glossaries) can be added at this stage.

 If ‘italic’ is selected, italic text will be converted to bold, and vice versa.